waznico/go-book-api/README.md

 | /api/v1/book/6 (PUT)         | Updates book with id 6 if available |
 | /api/v1/book/6 (DELETE)      | Deletes book with id 6 if available |

+## Swagger
+This api supports swagger.
+You can access it simply by calling localhost:3000/swagger and have a look into the api documentation.

 # Examples
 Here are some examples for the requests.